-- the bias correction processing fails if the input data is regarded invalid; - the bias correction processing fails if ancillary data cannot be loaded; - the bias correction processing fails if GRUAN data is regarded invalid; - the bias correction processing fails if geo-information is missing.
+- the bias correction processing fails if ancillary data cannot be loaded; - the bias correction processing fails if FPH/CFH data is regarded invalid; - the bias correction processing fails if geo-information is missing - if multiple thermal tropopauses are provided by the DMP, only the lowest tropopause is used in the bias correction processing

 With all input data shown in Table 3-1 after the preprocessing tests, the bias correction processing is applied to all input data.
-The bias correction processing details are devolped following the algorithm shown in the ATBD.
-The bias correction processing code is developed with Python and provides the correction to each input VRWV profile.
+The processing module for the bias correction is developed using Python according to the algorithm detailed in the ATBD.
+The bias correction process applied biases to each L2 VRWV profile individually for each input instrument with respect to the FPH/CFH profiles in tropopause-based coordinates.
 All the tests must pass successfully in order to build and deploy the codes into the processing system.